Constitution & Bylaws

 5- Most goals for

-Only CCHA registered players with at least 5 games played in the league are eligible for playoffs.
+Only CCHA registered players with at least 8 games played (or 40% of the schedule if there are any games that get cancelled) in the league are eligible for playoffs.
 Since games played are not tracked, captains must use honor system.

 If there is any player in question, the President & Vice President must be notified in order to determine eligibility.